profullstack/fasting/README.md

 4. **Automatic detection** - Defaults to your system timezone if not configured
 5. **Cross-timezone consistency** - Maintains accurate data even when traveling

+### User Profile & Personalization
+Comprehensive user profile management for personalized recommendations:

+1. **Activity Level**: Set your activity level (sedentary, moderate, active) to get appropriate calorie and exercise recommendations
+2. **Medical Conditions**: Add conditions like "high blood pressure" or "diabetes" for health-conscious recommendations
+3. **Personalized AI**: All OpenAI calls include your profile for tailored suggestions
+4. **Smart Recommendations**: Meal, exercise, and drink suggestions consider your health profile and activity level
+5. **Profile Management**: Easy commands to view, update, and manage your profile settings

 ### Calorie Estimation
-Automatic calorie estimation using OpenAI's GPT-4o model with unit awareness:
+Automatic calorie estimation using OpenAI's GPT-4o model with personalized context:

-1. The description (and optional size) is sent to OpenAI's API with unit system context
+1. The description (and optional size) is sent to OpenAI's API with unit system and user profile context
-2. The AI estimates calories based on the specified portion size in your preferred units
+2. The AI estimates calories based on your activity level, medical conditions, and specified portion size
 3. Size parsing handles both imperial and metric measurements automatically
-4. The estimated calories are logged along with your food/drink
+4. Personalized estimates consider your health profile for appropriate portion sizing
 5. You can specify portion sizes with `--size` for more accurate estimates
 6. You can still manually override with the `-c` flag if needed

-### AI-Powered Meal Recommendations
+### AI-Powered Personalized Recommendations
-Personalized meal suggestions based on your current status:
+Comprehensive recommendation system for meals, exercises, and drinks based on your profile:

-1. **Context analysis** - Considers your current fasting status, recent meals, weight, and calorie history
+1. **Profile-aware analysis** - Considers your activity level, medical conditions, fasting status, recent meals, weight, and history
-2. **Preference matching** - Takes food preferences and dietary restrictions into account
+2. **Multi-type recommendations** - Get suggestions for meals, exercises, or drinks based on your needs
-3. **Smart suggestions** - Provides 3-5 meal options with detailed nutrition information
+3. **Health-conscious suggestions** - Recommendations consider medical conditions for heart-healthy, diabetic-friendly options
+4. **Activity-appropriate content** - Exercise intensity and meal portions matched to your activity level
-4. **Unit-aware portions** - Portion sizes provided in your configured unit system
+5. **Unit-aware portions** - All measurements provided in your configured unit system
-5. **Personalized advice** - Includes tailored advice based on your fasting goals and current progress
+6. **Personalized advice** - Includes tailored advice based on your health profile and goals
-6. **Fallback support** - Works even without OpenAI API key with sensible default recommendations
+7. **Fallback support** - Works even without OpenAI API key with sensible default recommendations

 **Recommendation Features:**
+- **Health profile integration**: Activity level and medical conditions inform all suggestions
-- **Contextual awareness**: Knows if you're fasting, your recent meals, and calorie intake
+- **Contextual awareness**: Knows if you're fasting, your recent meals, exercises, and intake
-- **Flexible preferences**: Support for food categories ("sandwiches", "salads") and meal types
+- **Multi-category support**: Meals ("sandwiches", "salads"), exercises ("cardio", "strength"), drinks ("smoothies", "teas")
-- **Advanced filtering**: Calorie targets, dietary restrictions, meal timing
+- **Advanced filtering**: Calorie targets, dietary restrictions, exercise intensity, equipment availability
-- **Rich information**: Includes prep time, ingredients, nutrition notes, and portion sizes
+- **Rich information**: Includes prep time, ingredients, nutrition notes, exercise instructions, and safety tips
 - **Beautiful formatting**: Well-structured output with clear sections and helpful tips

 ### Visual Charts